rochejul/html-validator/README.md

 html-validator
 ==============

-Maven project to check the validaty of HTML files (based on the W3C API)
+Maven project to check the validaty of HTML files (based on the W3C API).

+*__IMPORTANT: this API needs an Internet connection, because we use the W3C SOAP API for that.__*

 You have to use the com.jroche.HtmlValidatorRunner with the following arguments: